 - synthesise and effectively communicate complex psychological knowledge

-- explain and critique key concepts in contemporary and historical theory.
+- explain and critique key concepts in contemporary and historical theory and practice.

 Teaching and assessment